cruble/nyc-schools-srac-project/README.md

 This graph is showing the average reading SAT scores of New York City public high schools.

 We noticed that there is indeed a relationship between a school's official rating and it's student performance.
-School that were rated 4 or higher (out of 5) had a lower absent to present ratio as well as scoring higher on the SAT.
-School with rating of 2 and 3 were similar and more clustered together to the mid-range SAT scores while also having a higher absent to present ratio compared to 4 and 5.
+Although most of the schools were indeed clustered around the 350-400 SAT school range, schools that were rated 4 or higher (out of 5) had a lower absent to present ratio and are generally found in the higher SAT score than school with lower ratings.
+Schools with rating of 2 and 3 were similar and more clustered together to the mid-range SAT scores while also having a higher absent to present ratio compared to 4 and 5.
 Ratings 1 had by far the highest absent to present ratio while also having low to mid range SAT scores.

 Result
 ---------------